The Best Homemade Toll House Cookies (Soft and Chewy!)

 Freeze scooped dough balls for future baking.
 Just add a minute or two to the baking time.

-Keyword lassic toll house cookie recipe, nestle chocolate chip cookies recipe, toll house cookie recipe
+Keyword nestle chocolate chip cookies recipe, toll house cookie recipe

 FAQs

-Absolutely.
-Pre-scoop dough balls, freeze them on a tray, then transfer them to a freezer-safe bag.
-Bake from frozen with just a minute or two added to the time.
+Definitely.
+Scoop them into balls, freeze on a tray, then toss them into a freezer bag.
+Just add a minute or two to the bake time when cooking from frozen.

 Sharing is caring!